 Click here for further reading

-HAS COVID-19 DELAYED THE PROJECT?
+DID COVID-19 AFFECT THE PROJECT?

 You can now also find the video I originally posted from Dart (my 150th station) on the Films page in the Members’ Area.